Yilmazhb/Yilmazhb/README.md

 What I Do

-📊 Data analysis, statistical modeling, and reporting
+📊 Data analysis, statistical modeling and reporting

 🤖 Machine learning projects